Masaru2/pokejp/README.md

 **Green and Blue**
 - Pokemon Blue (UE) [S][!].gb `sha1: d7037c83e1ae5b39bde3c30787637ba1d4c48ce2`

+They're based off of the ones made by the [pokered](https://github.com/pret/pokered) project.

 ## Setting up your own

 To set up the repository for your own editing purposes, see [**INSTALL.md**](INSTALL.md).